IHARNAZAROV/Kanban-Board-App/README.md

 6. ```<ConfirmDeleteTask>``` - component which renders a pop up when user want to remove a task
 7. ```<Alert>``` - the component which render an alert when the limit in columns was exhausted

-## How to see it
-I have prepared a short video, to show how my application works.
-Please click the link below.
-You can check the screenshots, which are attached below, as well.
-* [Kanban Board - React | Ewelina Kopacz](https://www.awesomescreenshot.com/video/9768573?key=a13cc2551935f5b52d5250828a2df5aa
-)

 ## Technologies:
 * JavaScript